uc-cdis/fence/docs/google_architecture.md

 > WARNING: By default, Google Service Account Keys have an expiration of 10 years.
 To create a more manageable and secure expiration you must manually "expire" the keys by deleting them with a cronjob (once they are alive longer than a configured expiration).
 Fence's command line tool `fence-create` has a function for expiring keys that you should run on a schedule.
 Check out `fence-create google-manage-keys --help`

 Note that internally, we handle users themselves generating these temporary credentials differently.
-A user is given a **Primary Service Account** which is essentially the same thing as a Client Service Account, but is meant for use solely by the user themself (e.g. not going through a client or outside applcation but hitting the API directly).
+A user is given a **Primary Service Account** which is essentially the same thing as a Client Service Account, but is meant for use solely by the user themself (e.g. not going through a client or outside application but hitting the API directly).

 At the moment, we track keys generated for the Primary Service Account in our db.
 Client Service Accounts are expired by checking their creation time through Google's API.